liferay/liferay-mobile-sdk/android/README.md

 It's also possible to use a generic `AsyncTaskCallback` implementation called `GenericAsyncTaskCallback`.
-For this implementation, you must implement a transform method and handle parsing by yourself.
+For this implementation, you must implement a transform method and handle JSON parsing by yourself.

 > If you still don't want to use any of these callbacks, you can implement `AsyncTaskCallback` directly, but be careful, you should always get the first